fetchai/ledger-staking-contract/scripts/Readme.md

 node query_excess_funds.js
 ```

-Bellow is an example of the script resulting output in stdout:
+Bellow is an example of the script's resulting output in stdout:
 ```text
 Current block:  11646414
 Number of " LiquidityDeposited " events:  1257